eraybasar/pesdk-docs/_quickstarts/react_native.md

 ## Bridging between React Native and the native SDKs

 To use the SDK from JavaScript you need to create modules that bridge between React Native and the PhotoEditor SDK.
 To ensure consistency we recommend to start with the iOS module and add the Android module, once iOS is fully functional.
-This way you can ensure API compatability across both modules, which makes accessing the modules from JavaScript much easier.
+This way you can ensure API compatibility across both modules, which makes accessing the modules from JavaScript much easier.

 #### iOS Module